cardboard-iguana/cardboard-iguana.com/log/2021-11-21-tryhackme-complete-beginner-supplements.md

 Ways to gather packets:

-* Just listen to the packets that you can see normally (really only works on very simple/insecure networks).
+(1) Just listen to the packets that you can see normally (really only works on very simple/insecure networks).

-* Physical taps (Packet Squirrel, LAN Turtle, etc.)
+(2) Physical taps (Packet Squirrel, LAN Turtle, etc.)

-* MAC flooding (fill up a switch's CAM table with bogus requests until it is forced to fall back to acting like a dum hub; somewhat dangerous).
+(3) MAC flooding (fill up a switch's CAM table with bogus requests until it is forced to fall back to acting like a dum hub; somewhat dangerous).

-* ARP poisoning (falsely advertise yourself as the router or another machine; less dangerous than MAC flooding but harder to successfully pull off).
+(4) ARP poisoning (falsely advertise yourself as the router or another machine; less dangerous than MAC flooding but harder to successfully pull off).

-References:

 * [Packet Squirrel](https://hak5.org/products/packet-squirrel)
 * [LAN Turtle](https://hak5.org/products/lan-turtle)